anson-vandoren/.dotfiles/dotfile_docs/macos_setup.md

     - Keep folders on top when sorting by name -> On
     - When performing a search -> Search the Current Folder

+## Changing defaults

+There are many less accessible settings in macOS that can be changed.
+Many dotfiles have a `.macos` or `.osx` file that has lines similar to `defaults write ...` to change these.

+If you want to experiment with these, but keep a backup, you can (before making changes) run `defaults read > before_settings` to get all current values to a file.
+After making some changes, you can run `defaults read > after settings`, and then `diff before_settings after_settings` to see what's different.
+This can also be useful if you want to script a change that you know how to make from System Preferences, but aren't sure where it actually writes to the settings.
+Just save out the values, make the change in System Preferences, then save again and compare.

+A very thorough example of what you can do here can be found [here](https://github.com/mathiasbynens/dotfiles/blob/master/.macos)